willblev/PCBakers/_posts/2022-04-10-Ukraine-Crisis-Relief-Fund.md

 ### How Your Donation Will Be Used
 - Shelter, food, and clean water for refugees
-- Health and psychosocial support
+- Health and psycho-social support
 - Access to education and economic assistance
 - And more